 The term "negotiable instrument" means a document transferable from one person to another.
-However the Act has not defined the term.
-It merely says that "A .negotiable instrument" means a promissory note, bill of exchange or cheque payable either to order or to bearer.
-[Section 13(1)] The objectives of the Negotiable Instruments Act, is to legalise the system by which the instrument pass from one hand to other through negotiation.
+However, the Act has not defined the term.
+It merely says that "A. negotiable instrument" means a promissory note, bill of exchange or cheque payable either to order or to bearer.
+[Section 13(1)]

+The objectives of the Negotiable Instruments Act, is to legalise the system by which the instrument pass from one hand to other through negotiation.

-As the commercial activities and trading increases at alarming rate the growing demand for money was not possible to met with the current supply of coins in the time of british rule in India.
+As the commercial activities and trading increases at alarming rate the growing demand for money was not possible to meet with the current supply of coins in the time of British rule in India.
 To cope up with the scarcity of the coins the instruments of credit took the function of money.

 Negotiable instruments are those documents which are generally use in commercial transaction and dealing of money.

-20.1.2 Features:

-Essential Features of Negotiable Instruments are given below:
+20.2.1 Essential Features of Negotiable Instruments: Essential Features of Negotiable Instruments are given below:

-1) Writing and Signature:
+1. Writing and Signature:

 Negotiable Instruments must be written and signed by the parties according to the rules relating to Promissory Notes, Bills of Exchange and Cheques.
-Demand Drafts are also construel as Negotiable Instruments in the limiting case as they have the same property as N.I.
-Instrumes.
+Demand Drafts are also construed as Negotiable Instruments in the limiting case as they have the same property as Negotiable Instrument.

-2) Money:
+2. Money: